 The grant of a restricted stock award will not result in taxable income to the participant or a tax deduction to us, unless the restrictions on the stock do not present a substantial risk of forfeiture or the award is transferable, as defined under Code Section 83.
 In the year that the restricted stock is no longer subject to a substantial risk of forfeiture, or the award is transferable, the fair market value of such shares at such date and any cash amount awarded, less cash or other consideration paid (if any), will be included in the participant's ordinary income as compensation; provided, however, in the case of restricted stock issued, at the beginning of the restriction period, the participant may elect, under Code Section 83(b) within 30 days of the grant of the restricted stock, to include in his or her ordinary income as compensation at the time the restricted stock is awarded, the fair market value of such shares at such time, less any amount paid for the shares.
 Thereafter, if the shares are forfeited before they have vested, the participant will be entitled to a deduction, refund or loss, for tax purposes only, in an amount equal to any purchase price of the forfeited shares regardless of whether the participant made a Code Section 83(b) election.
 With respect to the sale of shares after the forfeiture period has expired, the holding period to determine whether any gain or loss is long-term or short-term begins when the forfeiture period expires, and the tax basis for such shares generally will be based on the fair market value of such shares on such date.
-However, if the participant makes an election under Code Section 83(b), the holding period will commence on the grant date, the tax basis will be equal to the fair market value of shares on such date (determined without regard to restrictions), and we will generally be entitled to a federal income tax deduction equal to the amount that is taxable as ordinary income to the participant and will be deductible by us.
-If, however, the participant makes
+However, if the participant makes an election under Code Section 83(b), the holding period will commence on the grant date, the tax basis will be equal to the fair market value of shares on such date (determined without regard to restrictions), and we will generally be entitled to a federal income tax deduction equal to the amount that is taxable as ordinary income to the participant in the year that such income is taxable.
+Dividends paid on restricted stock generally will be treated as compensation that is taxable as ordinary income to the participant and will be deductible by us.
+If, however, the participant makes a Code Section 83(b) election, the dividends will be taxable as ordinary income to the participant but will not be deductible by the company.